What A Trip Trekking The Himalayas Actually Looks Like

 Day 1: Fly to Lukla and trek to Phakding

-If you are used to flying internationally on big aircrafts, this flight will be a different experience for you.
+If you are used to flying internationally on big aircraft, this flight will be a different experience for you.

-Small 12 person planes depart from Kathmandu daily - depending on the weather of course.
-As the weather can be pretty quick to change in this part of the world, I would allow a few days of buffer time in case your flight does get cancelled or delayed.
+Small 12-person planes depart from Kathmandu daily - depending on the weather of course.
+As the weather can quickly change in this part of the world, I would allow a few days of buffer time in case your flight gets canceled or delayed.

 This is quite a regular occurrence that your travel company should be used to, so don’t worry about getting your full trip, you will always get it but it may be shifted a few days.
 Most trek packages will include the cost of this flight.